jp-embedded/scxmlcc/doc/user-manual.md

 The initial state(s) specified must be descendant(s) of the containing `<state>`.

-If multiple states are specified, any two of them must have a `<parallel>` ancestor and they must not be descendants of each other.
+If multiple states are specified, any two of them must have a `<parallel>` state as their nearest common ancestor and they must not be descendants of each other.

 #### Valid Children
 - [`<onentry>`](user-manual.md#enter-action-onentry)